YVMSatyaSai/Java/README.md

 - Searching takes time.
 - Array can store values of only same type.
 It can store homogeneous type value only.

+- this keyword call's constructor of same class. this();
+-- super keyword call's constructor of parent class. by default it will present in all constructors. super();